AI-4-SE/Exploring-Hyperparameter-Usage-And-Tuning-In-Machine-Learning-Research/README.md

 This repository provides additional material for our paper: "Exploring Hyperparameter Usage and Tuning in Machine Learning Research", including metadata for the research papers and the statistics of the analyzed code repositories.

 ## API Crawler

-We developed an API crawler for three popular and widely used ML libraries, namely scikit-learn, TensorFlow and Pytorch.
-The API crawler can be found [here](https://anonymous.4open.science/r/ml-config-options-75C1/).
+We developed an API crawler for three popular and widely used ML libraries: scikit-learn, TensorFlow and PyTorch.
+The API crawler can be found [here](https://github.com/mj-support/ml-config-options).

 ## Code Repository Analysis

-Note that we developed plugins for the each ML library, which apply static code-analysis as well as control- and data-flow analyis to locate API calls from the corresponding library and extract their configuration settings.
+Note that we developed plugins for the each ML library, which apply static code-analysis as well as control- and data-flow analysis to locate API calls from the corresponding library and extract their configuration settings.
 The plugins are integrated into the CfgNet.
 Its implementation can be found [here](https://anonymous.4open.science/r/CfgNet-3D67/).
 Our analysis script relies on the CfgNet and assumes that it is run on our Slurm cluster if the hostname is `tesla` or starts with `brown`.
 You can find our evaluation script in [`analysis/`](analysis).

 You can start the analysis by running `run.sh`.
 It takes an optional parameter which is a Git tree-ish (e.g. `main`) that can be used to get a certain version of CfgNet.

-**For this analysis, it is required to use the `ml` branch of the CfgNet, because only this branch contains the ML library plugins and extractes the API calls.**
+**For this analysis, it is required to use the `ml` branch of the CfgNet, because only this branch contains the ML library plugins and extracts the API calls.**

 The result files will be in `results/`.
 You can find the modified repositories in `out/`.